 All light is not equal.
 Natural daylight spans the visible light spectrum between ultra-violet on one end and infra-red light on the other.
 In particular, daylight contains a very high component of blue light wavelengths.
 It is for this reason that mammals, such as horses and humans, possess receptors in the eye that are most sensitive to blue light.
 These receptors are different from the rods and cones used to translate light into vision.
 They are instead used to convey the time of day to the animal’s internal biological clock.
 This biological clock governs the activity of every cell and organ in the body, maintaining important daily rhythms in alertness, metabolism, immune function, muscle function, cardio-respiratory function and regeneration and repair.

 Normal indoor lighting falls significantly short on providing the optimum light spectrum for humans and animals to function well.
 For the body’s internal body clock to work most effectively, stable lighting should replicate the lighting provided by the natural environment as best it can.
 This means:

-1) daytime lighting should be enriched with blue wavelength light.
+1) daytime lighting should provide high levels of blue wavelength light

-2) there should be a gradual transition from dark to light and light to dark at dawn and dusk.
+2) a gradual transition from dark to light and light to dark should occur at dawn and dusk

-3)eliminate white light pollution at night that would disturb the sensitive receptors in the eye and play havoc with the internal body clock.
+3) white light pollution at night should be eliminated, avoiding unwanted stimulation to the sensitive receptors in the eye that play havoc with internal body clock rhythms

-Equilume’s suite of products have been specifically designed to provide the horse with the optimal lighting environment to best reflect and mimic the benefits of the natural environmental day-night cycle in order to create and maintain optimum health and performance.
+Equilume’s suite of products have been specifically designed to provide the horse with optimal lighting that best mimics the qualities of the natural environmental day-night cycle in order to create and maintain optimum health and performance.